AoboHill/STAM_and_Simulation/README.md

 ```
 For the simulation:

-1. simulateSeq.R is to sample the sequences at tips using discrete WF
+1. simulateSeq.R is to sample the sequences at tips using discrete WF.

-2. Simulation_MOM.R is to assess the error of moment approximation approach (also use discrete WF)
+2. Simulation_MOM.R is to assess the error of moment approximation approach.
+   The true distribution is sampled using discrete WF.
+   (This file may be out-of-date.
+If there is any problem with it, please tell me and I will modify it ASAP.)
 ```

 ## Scaling